 There are hundreds or thousands of this kind of paintings in museums and Catholic Churches around the world, especially in Italy, that were painted in the Dark Age, and they show what was believed about who would torment the lost.
 These painting show a God that is bringing millions into existence ever year and then casting them to demons for the demons to torment.

 Satan and his demons are never punished in this version of Hell.
 Satan and evil spirits are forever over "Hell," and will forever be able to torment most souls that had been in mankind.
 Instead of being punished, they will have forever triumphed over God, and they will forever have a kingdom of their own where they will work their evil on souls as they please to, and as it gives them pleasure.
 This version of Hell makes there be something like two kingdoms or two universes after the judgment, one with Satan over it with most souls that had been in the lost before the death of the persons, but these souls are now in Satan’s kingdom, and God over a much smaller number of souls in His kingdom.
-Both God and Satan would have eternal power in their kingdom in this division between Heaven and Hell; this Hell would mean God would not ever have a victory over evil.
+Both God and Satan would each have endless power in their kingdom in this division between Heaven and Hell; this Hell would mean God would not ever have a victory over evil.

 (9).
 GOD WILL BE DOING THE TORMENTING VERSION OF HELL.
 Most Protestants have changed and now believe Satan and his angels will be tormented by God just as all souls that had been in the lost of mankind.
 There has been a major change by many Protestants from Satan doing the tormenting to God forever being in Hell and God Himself doing the tormenting of Satan, demons, and all the souls that had been in all lost persons.
 Not long ago most Protestants believe Satan would be doing the tormenting in Hell, now most Protestants say they were all wrong, that it will be God doing the tormenting.

 (10).
 THE METAPHORICAL VIEW OF BOTH HEAVEN AND HELL.
 This view tells us we are not told what Heaven and Hell will literally be like.
 In this view we are told in pictures that tell us Heaven will be a place of beauty more than anything on this earth, and most that believe in Hell tell us that Hell will be worse than anything on this earth.
 Because we cannot understand what Heaven will really be like, we are given the picture of a city with gold streets and pearl gates to picture for us its great beauty and value, but Heaven will not literally be made of gold, pearls, or of anything that we have on this earth.
 The metaphorical view of Hell says Hell is pictured as a place of fire; being burned in fire is one of the worst pains we know of, but those that believes this version do not believe it will be literally fire, as we know it, or literal darkness as we know it.
-In this view none of the literal torments of the Calvin and Jonathan Edward Versions are possible, for they are all things of this earth that will not be in this version of "Hell."
-This Hell that is taught by William Crockett in “Four Views On Hell” in 1997 seems to be growing rapidly, for it is looked on as a way to make God less evil, but in fact it does not for whatever would be symbolized by being tormented by eternal fire would be just as bad if not worse than souls being eternally tormented a literal fire that cannot kill, and God would still be the one doing the endless tormenting and it would make Him just as evil.
+In this view none of the literal torments of the Calvin and Jonathan Edward Versions are possible for their torments are all things of this earth that will not be in the Metaphorical version of "Hell."
+This Hell that is taught by William Crockett in “Four Views On Hell” in 1997 seems to be growing rapidly, for it is looked on as a way to make God less evil, but in fact it does not for whatever would be symbolized by being tormented by endless fire would be just as bad if not worse than souls being endlessly tormented in a literal fire that cannot kill, and God would still be the one doing the endless tormenting and it would make Him just as evil.

 (11).
 MENTAL ANGUISH VERSION OF HELL, Billy Graham and many others.
 This version of Hell changes Hell from being a real place that had been believed in by most Protestants; Hell is changed to being a state of mind.